CompuTec/computec-docs/docs/processforce/administrator-guide/sap-business-one/sap-functions-not supported.md

 # SAP Functions not Supported by ProcessForce

-In this page, you can find SAP functions not supported by ProcessForce, e.g. because of a similar function present in the ProcessForce system.
+ProcessForce is designed to enhance SAP Business One with advanced manufacturing capabilities.
+However, certain SAP functions are not supported within ProcessForce, often because similar functionalities are already available in the system.
+Below is a list of SAP functions that are either not integrated with ProcessForce or have alternative solutions within the platform.

 ---

 ## SAP Procurement Confirmation Wizard

-SAP Procurement Confirmation Wizard is not supported and does not create ProcessForce Manufacturing Orders.

-ProcessForce Manufacturing Orders can be created directly from Sales Orders (from its context menu).
+The SAP Procurement Confirmation Wizard is not supported in ProcessForce, meaning it does not generate ProcessForce Manufacturing Orders.
+Instead, Manufacturing Orders can be created directly from Sales Orders via the context menu, providing a streamlined workflow.

 ## Browser Access

-As only SAP Business One UI API code can run in Browser Access, we removed functionalities based on ActiveX from ProcessForce when it runs in Browser Access mode:
+Since SAP Business One UI API code is the only supported method for Browser Access, functionalities that rely on ActiveX have been removed from ProcessForce when running in this mode:

 - Stock Management → Item Management → Batch Traceability
 - Production → Manufacturing Order → Scheduling, but only scheduling on the Gantt chart as Scheduling Board is available
 - Production → Bill of Materials → Production Process → Operation Relation Map from right-click context menu
 - Production → Manufacturing Order → Manufacturing Order → Operation Relation Map from right-click context menu

-This is only a Browser Access limitation.

-Please use the standard SAP Business One client if you need to use these functionalities.
+These limitations apply only to Browser Access mode.
+If you need these functionalities, please use the standard SAP Business One client.

+---